Beetles found in a log basket

 – Try to use only local firewood – any wood that is not from a known local source should ideally be burned first to kill off any unwanted pests living within the wood.

-– Before bringing the firewood inside always give the logs the once over for visible signs of beetles and pests.
+– Before bringing the firewood inside always give the logs the once over for any visible signs of beetles and pests.
 Shaking the logs and banging them together will help remove any that are on the surface or starting to exit the wood.

 What should I do if I find beetles in my logs?